What is Day Habilitation?

-Day Habilitation, also known as the Day Program, is designed to empower adults with intellectual and developmental disabilities (IDD) by offering activities and excursions that build valuable life and job skills, foster social connections, and expand their concepts of what is possible.
-Whether recreational or volunteer opportunities, day programming is great for individuals who want to gain independence, participate in their communities, and discover their strengths and interests while receiving skilled, compassionate support within a flexible structure.
+Day Habilitation, also known as Day Program, programs empower adults with intellectual and developmental disabilities (IDD) through structured activities and community experiences that build life skills, foster social connections, and expand possibilities.
+These programs combine recreational activities, volunteer opportunities, and skill-building workshops to help individuals gain independence, participate in their communities, and discover their strengths.
+Whether someone wants to learn new skills, give back through volunteering, or simply connect with others, day programming provides the skilled support and flexible structure to make it happen.

 The Ariel Difference